Boozy Beer No Churn Ice Cream?! What? Yep, beer ice cream!

 - 2/3 cup sweetened condensed milk

-- Prep bread pans or casserole pans with wax paper or aluminum foil.
+Prep a bread pan lined with wax paper or aluminum foil.

-- Layer in ice cream base, drizzle fudge and place a few pecans in each layer.
-You will have about 3 different levels.
+Layer in ice cream base, drizzle fudge and place a few pecans in each layer.
+You will have about 3 layers.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!

 If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!